PLATFORM SERVICE LEVEL AGREEMENT

 • Force majeure events as defined in the Terms of Service

-• Issues caused by third-party service providers underlying infrastructure providers)
+• Issues caused by third-party service providers or underlying infrastructure providers

 • Issues caused by customer actions, including misconfiguration of connected services, plugin conflicts on customer-managed WordPress sites, or exceeding usage limits